Language Institute in L'viv, Ukraine

 Participants will stay in double-occupancy hotel rooms at a university-affiliated hotel in the heart of L'viv.
 Located within walking distance of the Ivan Franko National University campus, this newly built hotel offers a comfortable home base for students during the program.
 Inexpensive meals featuring traditional Ukrainian specialties are available at numerous restaurants surrounding the university and hotel; an estimate for meals is included in the budget.

-During excursions, students will stay in double-occupancy hotel rooms or hostels and meals are included.
+During overnight excursions, students will stay in double-occupancy hotel rooms or hostels and meals are included.

 The program includes numerous guided excursions in and around L'viv, including the historic city center, various churches, and museums of history, ethnography, and architecture.
 The program also includes excursions outside L'viv: a multi-day trip to the Carpathian mountains with visits to Mukacheve and Uzhorod, a day trip to the medieval castle of Olesko, and a weekend in Kyiv.